Isle of Wight Guru

 Modern accommodation...and horses at the Island Riding Centre

-Calbourne Mill is a tourist attraction towards the West Wight which uses water power to grind flour.
-You can now stay in properties at the site, including one called Kingfisher (sleeps 6).
+Calbourne Mill is a tourist attraction towards the West Wight that also properties at the site, including one called Badger's Oak (sleeps six).

 Cottages at Calbourne Watermill